Advancing Trustworthy AI

 The Federal Government has prioritized AI R&D activities that address the ethical, legal, and societal implications of AI, as well as the safety and security of AI systems.
 The National AI R&D Strategic Plan: 2019 Update details many of the research challenges in these areas, while the 2016-2019 Progress Report: Advancing Artificial Intelligence R&D provides an overview of the numerous Federal R&D programs that address these research challenges.

 For example, NSF’s Program on Fairness in Artificial Intelligence, in collaboration with a major technology company, supports research on fairness in AI with the goal of contributing to trustworthy AI systems that are readily accepted and deployed to tackle grand challenges facing society.
 NSF collaborated with a non-profit to support early concept grants for exploratory research on AI and Society to better understand the social challenges arising from AI technology and enable scientific contributions to overcome them.
+Some of NSF’s National AI Research Institutes are also funding research on trustworthy AI, such as through the NSF AI Institute for Research on Trustworthy AI in Weather, Climate, and Coastal Oceanography.
+Outside of the NSF, other initiatives include a center of excellence that works on trustworthy AI established jointly by the Department of Defense (DoD) and a historically black research university.

 An important R&D emphasis for trustworthy AI is providing AI systems with explainability mechanisms that help human users understand reasons for AI outputs.
 DARPA’s Explainable AI (XAI) program aims to create machine learning techniques that produce more explainable solutions while maintaining high performance and appropriate levels of trust in the system.